-- Net patient service revenue including settlements and appeals increased 11.6% in 2016 and 10.7% in 2015 as a result of the following: RPCIC hospital revenue increased 12.3% and 8.9% and professional revenues increased 9.4% and 3.5% in 2016 and 2015, respectively.
-Government appeals and settlement revenue decreased 41.8% in 2016 but increased 31.5% in 2015.
-The increases in hospital and professional revenues were attributable to increased volumes, changes in mix of services provided as well as third party payor rate increases.
-The increases/decreases in the government appeals and settlements revenue were due to fluctuations in revenue from DSH cap adjustments and Medicare settlements and appeals.
-Revenues also include \$22,628 and \$12,001 related to RPCI Oncology, PC for 2016 and 2015, respectively. - Grant and contract revenues include salary recovery on grants administered through HRI for work by the medical staff whose salaries are paid by the Institute.
+- Grant and contract revenues include salary recovery on grants administered through HRI for work by the medical staff whose salaries are paid by the Institute.
 In 2010, RPCIC changed its policy and allowed salary recovery on research staff to be retained by HRI as part of the overall contribution to HRI.
-This amounted to approximately \$4,846 and \$3,954 in 2016 and 2015. - Other operating revenue increased 1.8% from 2015 to 2016 and 8.6% from 2014 to 2015.
+This amounted to approximately \$5,581 and \$4,846 in 2017 and 2016. - Other operating revenue increased 5.8% from 2016 to 2017 and 1.8% from 2015 to 2016.
 Other operating revenues include revenues received from the operation of the cafeteria, parking garage, and other ancillary activities.
 See "Other operating revenue" section in Note 2.

-Overall, operating expenses increased 6.6% from 2015 to 2016 and 7.4% from 2014 to 2015.
+Overall, operating expenses increased 13.3% from 2016 to 2017 and 6.6% from 2015 to 2016.

-- Salary, wages, and benefits costs increased 2.6% and 5.5%, respectively, due to: - ➤ Growth in employee benefits and retiree health expense including increases in retirement costs, health insurance costs, worker's compensation, and other employee benefits.
-Benefits were 52.0%, 60.1%, and 59.6%, of salary costs in 2016, 2015 and 2014, respectively. - Step and cost of living increases required by labor contracts. - Recruitment of scientific and clinical faculty as well as staffing increases related to changes in patient acuity and new initiatives. - Purchased services and supplies increased 13.8% and 14.4%, respectively, due to: - Variable cost increases related to inflation and patient volume/mix affecting pharmaceuticals, blood and blood products, medical supplies, and certain purchased services.
+- Salary, wages, and benefits costs increased 13.7% and 2.6%, in 2017 and 2016, respectively due to: - Growth in employee benefits and retiree health expense including increases in retirement costs, health insurance costs, worker's compensation, and other employee benefits.
+Benefits were 57.0%, 52.0%, and 60.1%, of salary costs in 2017, 2016 and 2015, respectively.
+OPEB and pension cost increased 29.3% from 2016 to 2017, primarily driven by an 87.1% increase in pension costs. - > Step and cost of living increases required by labor contracts. - Recruitment of scientific and clinical faculty as well as staffing increases related to changes in patient acuity and new initiatives. - Purchased services and supplies increased 15.0% and 12.9%, respectively, due to: - Variable cost increases related to inflation and patient volume/mix affecting pharmaceuticals, blood and blood products, medical supplies, and certain purchased services.